Skip to content

 Known Limits

-Use this page when a Thalovant action is locked, unavailable, not showing, or behaving like a boundary rather than a setup failure.
+Use this page when an action is locked, unavailable, not showing, or behaving like a boundary rather than a setup failure.
 If the product says can’t add, start here before changing setup.

 • a button is locked, disabled, or says upgrade required;

-• you cannot create another hub, client, permission set, or private setup;
+• you cannot create another hub, connection, permission set, or private setup;

 • a feature appears unavailable even though setup looks correct;